Academy Workshops

-The Academy's Foundational Skills Program is an immersive, hands-on program designed to equip early-career educators (e.g., residents, novice educators) all the way through seasoned faculty with essential skills in teaching and curriculum design.
-It is offered several times a year with a changing curriculum.
+The Academy's Foundational Skills Workshops are immersive, hands-on sessions designed to equip early-career educators (e.g., residents, novice educators) all the way through seasoned faculty with essential skills in teaching and curriculum design.
+They are offered throughout the year with a changing curriculum.

-Participating will help participants to strengthen their instructional skills, broaden and cultivate relationships that support continued professional development.
-The Foundational Skills Program is a cornerstone offering for Associate Fellows and a stepping stone toward advanced roles in health professions education.
+Participating will help educators and scholars to strengthen their instructional skills, broaden and cultivate relationships that support continued professional development.
+Foundational Skills Workshops are a cornerstone offering for Associate Fellows and a stepping stone toward advanced roles in health professions education.

 Subscribe to Our Mailing List to Stay Updated on Academy Offerings.